 Can I use all lamb or all beef?

 As mentioned above, traditionally kofta kebab is made with ground lamb so if you like the flavor of lamb, opt for ground lamb in this recipe.
-I usually do a combination of 50-50 ground lamb and ground beef which is pretty tasty because you have the tasty lamb but it’s balanced with ground lamb.
+I usually do a combination of 50-50 ground lamb and ground beef which is pretty tasty because you have the tasty lamb but it’s balanced with ground beef.
 You can also use just ground beef as we have done in this recipe.

 Soaking the bread in onion juice

 The most important step in this recipe is to soak bread in onion juice.
 The bread absorbs all the onion flavor and will make the ground meat kofta kebab even tastier.
-Some recipes call for soaking the bread in milk or water but after testing all methods, I vouch that soaking it in onion juice gives the best result.
+Some recipes call for soaking the bread in milk or water but after testing all methods, I can vouch that soaking it in onion juice gives the best results.

-How to make kofta kebab at home
+How to make kebab at home

 Making this easy ground beef kebab at home is very simple and doesn’t take much time: